bcvery1/tilepix/CONTRIBUTING.md

 ### Create a pull request
 Please ensure that before you create an issue.
 Pull requests without previously raised issues will be rejected.

+When creating a pull request, please add yourself to the contributors file (if you're not already in there).

 #### Add tests
 Additional tests, when they are meaningful, are a really useful contribution, and a good first issue.